zzcoppt/CarND-Advanced-Lane-Lines/writeup_template.md

 ```
 Here is the result I got:
 ![alt text][image4]

+Still not capable of capture the lane line where both the road and lane color are light.()

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)